SlendGamer/waterIO/README.md

 # Automatic Web-based Plant Watering System

-**WaterIO** is a small private project to enable automatic watering of plants based on soil humidity.
+**WaterIO** is a small project to enable automatic watering of plants based on soil humidity.

 ## Schematic